How To Have The Ultimate Road Trip To Pereval Sarymoynak?

 Pereval Sarymoynak is a high mountain pass at an elevation of 3,133m (10,278ft) above sea level, located in the Issyk-Kul Region of Kyrgyzstan.

-The road over the pass is called A364 and links the villages of Barskoon and Kara-say.
+Set high in the Tian Shan mountains, the road to the summit is entirely unpaved, called A364 Road.
+The pass links the villages of Barskoon and Kara-say.
 It’s gravel but in good conditions.
-Depending on snow conditions short-term winter locks are possible.
-The gravel road is called A364 Road and is to ride without any major problems and with any vehicle.
-There are daily some heavy transports on the road for the fleet of machines.
-It is now the main road leading to the Kumtor Gold mine - hence it is well maintained and there is a reasonable amount of traffic - including trucks making their way up to the mine and back.
+The gravel road is named and is easy to ride without any major problems and with any vehicle.
+There are daily heavy transports on the road for the fleet of machines.
+It is now the main road leading to the Kumtor Gold mine; hence it is well-maintained, with a reasonable amount of traffic, including trucks making their way up to the mine and back.

-The weather on this zone is harsh and highly unpredictable and it does not take much time for the bright sun shine to change over to moderate to heavy snow fall.
-There are several interesting sights along the road - including a Soviet truck mounted on a pedestal and a bust of Yuri Gagarin, who holidayed on the South shore of Issyk Kul after his historic first manned space flight.
+The road is usually open year-round, but depending on snow conditions, short-term winter locks are possible.
+There are several interesting sights along the road, including a Soviet truck mounted on a pedestal and a bust of Yuri Gagarin, who holidayed on the South shore of Issyk Kul after his historic first manned space flight.